OpenTechSchool/python/turtle.rst

 .. image:: square.png

-The ``forward(...)`` function takes the number of pixels which you want to move forward, ``left(...)`` takes a number of degrees.
 For a square you will probably need a right angle, which is 90 degrees.

 **Solution:**